 Test Schedules

-A test schedule is similar to a project plan, but it's specific to the software or product testing process.
+A test schedule is like a project plan for your software testing process.

-It's a document that helps you lay out which product elements you want to test before launch, how you're going to test each element, and which factors determine success vs. failure.
+It’s a document that helps you determine which product elements to test before launch, how to test each component, and which factors determine success or failure.

 Test schedules typically include: